Srj0x/Srj0x/README.md

 # 💫 About Me:
-I am working in a family business, in the area of administration, electronic invoicing and management of social networks and web media.<br>I understand and speak English at an intermediate level.<br>I am learning programming at Alura Latam and Oracle ONE.<br>I am a graduate of the National University of Education, Enrique Guzmán y Valle.<br>Platzi I have taken several courses in English, digital marketing, entrepreneurship and programming.<br>I am convinced that technology is a powerful tool to improve people's lives and optimize business processes. <br>Therefore, I am looking for a job opportunity in a technology company, where I can apply my skills and knowledge to create innovative and high-impact solutions.<br>
+I am working in a family business, in the area of administration, electronic invoicing and management of social networks and web media.<br>I understand and speak English at an intermediate level.<br>I am learning programming at Alura Latam and Oracle ONE.<br>I am a graduate of the National University of Education, Enrique Guzmán y Valle.<br>I took some courses at Platzi on Programming, English, Marketing and Entrepreneurship.<br>I am convinced that technology is a powerful tool to improve people's lives and optimize business processes. <br>Therefore, I am looking for a job opportunity in a technology company, where I can apply my skills and knowledge to create innovative and high-impact solutions.<br>

 ## 🌐 Socials: